What a face covering is

 How to wear a face covering

-Face coverings with multiple layers and which fit closelly around the face work best.
+Face coverings with multiple layers and which fit snugly around the face work best.
 It is important that any face covering is worn correctly and handled with care.
-A face covering should:
+When people choose to wear a face covering, we recommend that they wear the highest quality one available to them, which should fit tightly around the nose and mouth and contain multiple layers, as these provide greater protection.

 - cover your nose and mouth while allowing you to breathe comfortably (a nose wire may help with fit)